pyOpenSci/python-package-guide/index.md

 :::{image} /images/tutorials/packaging-elements.png
 :align: right
 :width: 500
 :alt: Image with the pyOpenSci flower logo in the upper right hand corner.
 The image shows the packaging lifecycle.
 The graphic shows a high level overview of the elements of a Python package. the inside circle has 5 items - user documentation, code/api, test suite, contributor documentation, project metadata / license / readme.
-In the middle of the circle is says maintainers and has a small icon with people. on the outside circle there is an arrow and it says infrastructure.
+In the middle of the circle is says maintainers and has a small icon with people.
+On the outside circle there is an arrow and it says infrastructure.
 :::

 This guide will help you: